sikander804/blockchain-basics/blockchain.md

 _GAS is a unit of computational measurement_
 **The more complex your transaction is the more GAS you have to pay**

+### Keccak256 is an essential component of the Ethereum blockchain, serving as its primary hash function.